• Skip to primary navigation

 📖 Variations

-• Make the dressing lighter by using low-fat mayonnaise.
+• Make the dressing lighter by using low-fat mayo.

 • Swap the finely sliced red onion for chopped spring onions.